Seismologists report drop in Earth’s movement amid coronavirus lockdown

 BGS data scientist Alex Hall took part in a remote hackathon geared towards helping the current pandemic.
 Run by a London-based company called Mindstream-AI, he teamed up with data scientists and medical experts from around the UK to find ways of adapting code that we normally use for geology to be used for medical purposes.

-In light of UK Government guidance concerning COVID-19 the BGS shops at Keyworth, London and Edinburgh are closed and many GeoReports are temporarily unavailable due to the limitations associated with our report writers needing to work from home.
+The BGS Geology Shop at the Natural History Museum is now open to the public.
+The Keyworth and Edinburgh shops remain closed for the time being.
+Many GeoReports are temporarily unavailable due to the limitations associated with our report writers needing to work from home.

 We hope to resume services as soon as possible.